Credit: Some of the information shared in this post was provided by Woofline Kennels

 You can find more tips on how to import a dog into Nigeria here.
 It’s recommended to connect with Nigeria breeders, organizations, vets or pet owners like Woofline Kennels who have experience in importing dogs to make things seamless and to avoid mistakes or getting swindled.

-Woofline Pets Community allows you to connect with pet lovers across Nigeria.
+Woofline Pets App allows you to connect with pet lovers from anywhere.
 Click HERE to join our community.